lowitea/gitlobster/README.md

       --bu <BACKUP URL>            The GitLab instance URL for backup repositories (example: https://backup-gitlab.local/) [env: GTLBSTR_BACKUP_URL=]
-      --bt <BACKUP TOKEN>          Your personal GitLab token for backup repositories [env: GTLBSTR_BACKUP_TOKEN=] --bg <BACKUP GROUP>          A target created group on backup GitLab for push repositories [env: GTLBSTR_BACKUP_GROUP=] --include <PATTERN>          Include regexp patterns (cannot be used together with --exclude flag, may be repeated) [env: GTLBSTR_INCLUDE=]
+      --bt <BACKUP TOKEN>          Your personal GitLab token for backup repositories [env: GTLBSTR_BACKUP_TOKEN=] --bg <BACKUP GROUP>          A target created group on backup GitLab for push repositories [env: GTLBSTR_BACKUP_GROUP=] -i, --include <PATTERN>          Include regexp patterns (cannot be used together with --exclude flag, may be repeated) [env: GTLBSTR_INCLUDE=]
-      --exclude <PATTERN>          Comma separated exclude regexp patterns (cannot be used together with --include flag, may be repeated) [env: GTLBSTR_EXCLUDE=]
+  -x, --exclude <PATTERN>          Comma separated exclude regexp patterns (cannot be used together with --include flag, may be repeated) [env: GTLBSTR_EXCLUDE=]
   -d, --dst <DIRECTORY>            A destination local folder for save downloaded repositories [env: GTLBSTR_DST=] -v, --verbose...
 Verbose level (one or more, max four)
       --dry-run                    Show all projects to download